klimantje/de_zoomcamp_2025_project/README.md

 ## Next steps and improvements

 - Currently the pipeline, although using mostly GCP is running from local.
-It would be good to deploy this to a Cloud VM.
+  - It would be good to deploy this to a Cloud VM.
+  - Something like transferservice can be used to transfer the raw files to GCS and perform all the processing there.
 - The bike data can be further enriched with e.g. weather data to provide better insights.
 - There is also still a lot of other data feeds available on TFL which can be used to extend the pipeline.
+- The bike location data is actually streaming, but now only used to periodically update the bike locations.